The 1860-1881 Mullan Road War

-This war was actually a part of the Snake River War and Red Clouds War of the 1860s, and the Black Hills War and Nez Perce War of the 1870s.
-Historically, the whites claim they built the Mullan Road.
-However, the road was originally an Indian road built by the Anishinabek in order for Indian people living in eastern Canada, to travel from that region, to the plains in the region where Great Falls, Montana is and on towards the Oregon-Washington region where the Columbia River is situated, to follow prophecy or the Seven Fires Prophecy.
-The whites knew the Great Falls of the Missouri were an obstacle to steam boat travel and conspired in the early 1850s to make use of the Indian road.
-In 1859, Lieutenant John Mullan was ordered to commence expanding the Indian road which really started back in Minnesota.
-He started in the Fort Walla Walla region of Washington, and ended the assignment in August of 1860, where Fort Benton, Montana is located.
-This Anishinabe road led from the Great Lakes to the Columbia River, and then to the Pacific Ocean.
-A list of this wars battles is further down on this page.
+Below are links to battles of this war.
+This war was actually a part of Snake River War and Red Clouds War (1860's) and Black Hills War and Nez Perce War (1870's) and Sheep Eaters War.
+Historically, whites claim they built Mullan Road.
+However, it was originally an Ojibway road built by Ojibway's in order for their people living in eastern Canada, to travel from that region, to those plains near where Great Falls, Montana is and on towards Oregon-Washington, where Columbia River is situated.
+They were motivated by Seven Fires Prophesy.
+Whites knew Great Falls of Missouri River were an obstacle to steam boat travel and conspired in early 1850's to make use of the road.
+In 1859, Lieutenant John Mullan was ordered to commence expanding the road which really started back in Minnesota.
+He started near Fort Walla Walla, Washington and ended his assignment in August of 1860, where Fort Benton, Montana is located.
+This Ojibway road led from Great Lakes to Columbia River then to Pacific Ocean.
+White historians are fooling you about Bozeman Trail!
+Whites used Mullan Road to send supplies to white settlements in southwest Montana.
+Ojibway leaders gave their permission to travel between Fort Benton and Helena, as long as their laws were obeyed.
+It didn't take long for white trouble makers to instigate hostilities!
+Teamsters numbering up to 100 or over 100, led large supply trains from Fort Benton to Helena.
+They killed buffalo in increasing numbers and that led to violence.
+In late 1865, around 1,000 or more whites from the Helena region, invaded the Great Falls, Montana region and that dramatically intensified the violence.
+Fort Shaw was built in 1866.
+It was originally named Camp Reynolds.
+Another American military camp was built east of Great Falls near the mouth of Judith River, in July 1866.
+It was named Camp Cooke.

 Battle of Big Mound